DonQuixoteI/Firefox-UserGuide/doc/user.js.md

 `true` (locked)
   ![LibreWolf][LibreWolf Logo]

-`true`: Do not create screenshots of visited pages which will be shown if the web page is shown in the grid of the "New Tab Page" [[MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/Preference_reference/browser.pagethumbnails.capturing_disabled)].
+`true`: Do not create screenshots of visited pages which will be shown if the web page is shown in the grid of the "New Tab Page".
 The preference is available in the desktop versions of Firefox only.

 ## Toolbar